sbaja02/british-spoken-time/README.md

   Open terminal in the same path where pom.xml is and run "mvn clean install".
   It will create "british-spoken-time-1.0-SNAPSHOT-shaded.jar" in the target directory or can be checked in .m2 repository in the path: ".m2\repository\com\smartbear\british-spoken-time\1.0-SNAPSHOT\"
   Run this jar file with command: java -jar british-spoken-time-1.0-SNAPSHOT-shaded.jar.

+  # Project Name

+Short description of the project.

+## Installation

+Instructions on how to install and set up the project.

+## Usage

+Guidelines on how to use the project, including examples.

+## Contributing

+Instructions for contributing to the project, such as how to clone the repository, set up a development environment, and submit pull requests.

+## License

+Specify the license under which the project is distributed.

+## Credits

+Acknowledge any third-party libraries, resources, or contributors.

+## Contact

+Provide contact information for questions or feedback.